 A clothesline is the perfect way to dry your clothes the natural way – and a pulley clothesline is even better!
 With a pulley clothesline, you can hang your clothes from one location, making it easy and convenient to get your laundry done.
 Plus, your wet clothes will be moved further away from you as they dry, giving you more space in your back yard.
 Follow this guide to learn how to install a clothesline in your own backyard.

-Are you looking forward to the long, sunshine filled days of summer?
+Are you looking forward to the warm weather and sunshine-filled days of summer?
 That sunshine can do more than just warm your skin and give you a daily dose of vitamin D. It can also dry and sanitize your laundry.

 A clothesline is a very simple way to reduce energy usage and lower your budget.
 My family has seen an average savings of $50 per month on our electric bill since starting to use a clothesline.
-Even if weather or time constraints prevent you from hanging every load of laundry, it will offer you a significant savings.
+Even if weather or time constraints prevent you from hanging every load of laundry, it will help you save money.

-A pulley clothesline is an easy and convenient solution for drying your clothes.
-While a fixed clothesline requires you to walk the length of the line, a pulley allows you to stand in one place while your clothes are moved further across your yard.
+A pulley clothesline is an easy and convenient solution to hang clothes to dry.
+While a fixed clothesline requires you to walk the length of the line, a pulley allows you to hang clothes from one location with your laundry basket while your wet clothes are moved further across your back yard.

 Pin this article for later: